Some Things You Need to Know About Deceased Estates & Tax

 How to structure your estate to minimise tax

-Upon the passing of a loved one, time stands still for those closest to them, yet time does not stop for legal, tax or financial obligations associated with administering their estate.
+Upon the passing of a loved one, time stands still for those closest to them, yet time does not stop for legal, tax or financial obligations associated with administering a deceased estate.
 Many Australians utilise the advantage of testamentary discretionary trusts within their estate planning.

 Family trusts provide your executors and beneficiaries with a greater level of flexibility and control over how your estate is to be distributed, including the income generated by the estate.
 On top of asset protection from creditors and ex-spouses, trusts also provide a tax-effective solution for distributing the deceased estate and the income earned on its assets to its beneficiaries.